-I obtained my BA (Hons) degree with First Class Honours from the University of Central Lancashire in 2015.
+I obtained my BA degree with First Class Honours in History from the University of Central Lancashire in 2015.
 My BA thesis used recently declassified MI5 files and other intelligence documents to explore the British investigations into Adolf Hitler’s death.
-This thesis formed the basis of my forthcoming book, Hitler's Death: The Case Against Conspiracy which is available for preorder now.
+This thesis formed the basis of my latest book, Hitler's Death: The Case Against Conspiracy (Oxford: Osprey, 2019).
 In 2016 I earned an MA in Modern History with Distinction from the University of Leeds.
 My MA thesis used nineteenth century newspapers, periodicals and other media to analyse how Victorian perceptions of Napoleon I affected perceptions of Napoleon III and vice versa.
-Throughout 2016-2020 I will be conducting my PhD research at the University of Leeds.
-My PhD focuses on the activities of the British and American Intelligence Divisions in Occupied Germany.
+It won the Marion Sharples prize.
+I am currently researching for a PhD in History at the University of Leeds.
+My thesis focuses on the activities of the British and American Intelligence Divisions in occupied Germany.
 My supervisors are Professor Simon Ball and Dr. Elisabeth Leake.
-Much of my research can be read on my Research Gate and Academia online profiles see: https://www.researchgate.net/profile/Luke_Daly-Groves.
+Alongside my PhD studies I have written for The New Statesman, The American, The Journal of Intelligence History and Dan Snow's History Hit.

 Scholarships and Awards: